 You can see how I apply Photography Drawing on my latest image in the Urban Saga series, Aqua Serenity, that I feature in this article.

 I have drawn the inspiration to create this method from my practice in architectural and classical drawing where use light and shadow to create three-dimensional worlds on paper.
-You can find an extensive description of this method in my book From Basics to Fine Art – Black And White Photography, written with Joel Tjintjelaar, and in my recently released video tutorial and eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography.
+You can find an extensive description of this method in my book From Basics to Fine Art – Black And White Photography, with co-author Joel Tjintjelaar, and in my recently released video tutorial and eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography.

 I am teaching this method in my workshops and mentoring courses online and since I’m doing this for a long time I have come to understand what the things are that help students best in applying this method, so they can get the best results.
 To help those who want to use this method I’m making here a synthesized description of the steps one needs to follow when processing with Photography Drawing, so you can get the best outcome.

 UNDERSTANDING PHOTOGRAPHY DRAWING

 Understanding Photography Drawing in order to apply it as a black and white fine art processing method in your images, means understanding how light interacts with geometrical shapes, which in architectural terms are called volumes.

 The volume is more than just a geometrical shape, it can be a complex geometrical shape, created by joining several simple geometrical shapes.
 It however works as an independent entity and it is perceived like that by a viewer, either he sees the volume in real life, in the form of buildings or other objects that have a form, or he sees these objects in an image.